bart1259/AIWeatherCaster/README.md

 ## Project Structure

+- `/data_collecter` contains scripts to generate the training data
 - `/training_data` contains all the daily snapshots from 1990 to 2021
 - `/server` contains the code for the webserver

 # Server setup